awsdocs/amazon-appstream2-developer-guide/doc_source/web-browser-user.md

 + Microsoft Internet Explorer version 11 or later

 **Note**
 Only the Google Chrome or Mozilla Firefox browsers are supported for use with drawing tablets during AppStream 2\.0 streaming sessions\.
+Webcam redirection for video and audio conferencing is supported on Chromium\-based web browsers, including Google Chrome and Microsoft Edge\.

 ## Setup<a name="web-browser-setup-user"></a>